Shopify Monitoring Guide

 Scale plan checks every page in your funnel every 30 seconds.
 A checkout failure is detected and alerted within 60 seconds, before more than a handful of customers encounter it.

-Keyword monitoring for broken deploys
+Keyword verification for broken deploys

 Multi-location checks from 5 regions